marinettiCSS

 }

-• Notice the comments (abbreviated here: commenting is more robust in the actual source code!).
+tags correlating to each section we analyzed. - Notice the comments (abbreviated here: commenting is more robust in the actual source code!).
 These help us understand there are four main sections: MOUV, UPPER, LOWER, and KARA.

-• UPPER contains the nested <div> tags for the sub-sections VENT and NEGA.
+tags for the sub-sections VENT and NEGA. - LOWER contains the nested

-• Note the tabbing that helps us understand the nesting relationships!
+tags for the sub-sections SANG and AFFI. - Note the tabbing that helps us understand the nesting relationships!

-• Finally here, note the presence of placeholder text — *NAME — to help us identify the divs visually, as well as where actual content will be placed.
+- Finally here, note the presence of placeholder text — *NAME — to help us identify the divs visually, as well as where actual content will be placed.
 UPPER and LOWER will not receive content: their sub-sections will.

 <main>